samfdhanani/fiberphot-NPM-analysis/README.md

 4. SubjectIDHandle.csv
    - this file contains pairs of timestamps indicating the times before and after manually handling a mouse in the open field.

-## Transforming the data files before plotting and calculating the zdFF scores
+## file_transform: transforming the data files before plotting and calculating the zdFF scores

 **Reading the Bonsai Outputs**